Martinikimi/MartinIkimi/README.md

 <div align="center">

 ### ⭐ Fun Fact
-[### ⭐ Fun Fact
-I turn bold ideas into small tech experiments just for the thrill of building.
+[I turn bold ideas into small tech experiments just for the thrill of building.!]
-!]

-*Thanks for visiting my profile!* 😄
+*Thanks for visiting my profile!*

 </div>